Environmental Justice: Cleaning up the former Hudepohl Brewery

-In May 2014, the Redevelopment Authority stepped in, buying the property for $400,000 and agreeing to assume responsibility for cleanup.
+In May 2014, The Port stepped in, buying the property for $400,000 and agreeing to assume responsibility for cleanup.

-While experienced in complex remediation projects and funding challenges, the Redevelopment Authority had never faced an environmental justice project of this magnitude.
+While experienced in complex remediation projects and funding challenges, The Port had never faced an environmental justice project of this magnitude.
 “It was the sheer density of the containment that made it so difficult,” said Melissa Johnson, Vice President of Industrial Development.
 “But, who else would buy it and clean it up?”

 The purchase brought steep obligations.
-The Redevelopment Authority needed to follow stringent U.S. EPA guidelines, secure the property to prevent the asbestos from spreading, provide detailed reporting and monitor area air quality.
+The Port needed to follow stringent U.S. EPA guidelines, secure the property to prevent the asbestos from spreading, provide detailed reporting and monitor area air quality.